🔼The name Manaen: Summary

 🔼Etymology of the name Manaen

-The name Manaen is the same as the Hebrew name Menahem, which derives from the verb נחם (naham), meaning sorrow, repentance or comfort:
+The name Manaen is the same as the Hebrew name Menahem, which derives from the prefix מ (me), which indicates agency or place of, plus the verb נחם (naham), meaning to be sorry or to comfort:

 The name Manaen means the same as Menahem, which is Comforter according to NOBSE Study Bible Name List, BDB Theological Dictionary and even Jones' Dictionary of Old Testament Proper Names.
 The latter adds Consoling as alternative.